arunima-srikant/arunima-srikant/README.md

 ### About Me :
 I'm an undergrad majoring in Data Science and Economics.
-I've gained solid skills in statistics, Python, SQL, C++, R, machine learning, data visualization, and economic modeling.
-My goal is to dive into data science or business intelligence analysis, focusing on how data-driven strategies can optimize business operations and drive growth.
+I've gained solid skills in statistics, Python, SQL, C++, R, machine learning and deep learning, data visualization, and economic modeling.
+My goal is to dive into machine learning and artificial intelligence.
-When I'm not working, I'm also a trained singer, self-taught guitarist, avid reader, occasional writer, and sports enthusiast.
+Apart from all things work, I'm also a trained singer, self-taught guitarist, avid reader, occasional writer, and sports enthusiast.

 ---